Micha Østergaard: Civil career

-In 2013 Micha Østergaard started working as a Personal Trainer for German celebrities like Barbara Schöneberger and was asked to become an official Nike representative as a Nike Trainer late 2014.
+In 2013 Micha Østergaard started working as a personal trainer for German celebrities like Barbara Schöneberger and was asked to become an official Nike representative as a Nike Trainer in late 2014.

 Personal life

 Born in Esbjerg, Denmark, where Østergaard lived until the age of 21.
 She then moved to the Copenhagen, Denmark, to swim at the Danish National Training Centre (NTC).
 Following the 2008 Summer Olympics in Beijing, China, Østergaard enrolled at Copenhagen Business School, from where she finished her BA in Intercultural Market Communication.

 In August 2010 Micha Østergaard moved to Berlin, Germany.
 March 2011, Østergaard officially announced her retirement from the Sport of Swimming.

 Micha Østergaard still resides in Berlin, Germany.